mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 ## Rewriting Systems Sequence - Part 0

-TL;DR - An introduction to abstract rewriting systems, lindenmayer systems, formal grammars, etc.  It will cover the philosophy & motivation, mathematical theory, practical applications, and major assumptions.
+TL;DR - An introduction to abstract rewriting systems, lindenmayer systems, formal grammars, etc, covering the philosophy & motivation, mathematical theory, practical applications, and major assumptions.

 (*Note: If the LaTeX / math equations don't render the first time around, you just need to refresh the page once.
 Still have to figure that one out, sorry!* 🤷)